CRBroughton/Sibyl/README.md

 ```

-You can download Sibyl at DOWNLOAD_LINK via NPM
+You can download Sibyl at https://www.npmjs.com/package/@crbroughton/sibyl via NPM

 To start off with Sibyl, you'll first have to ensure Sibyl is able to be run inside
 of a top-level async/await file, alongside your `sql.js` database connection.
 As